Spoilers For Thursday’s ‘General Hospital’: Franco Steps Up & Fans Wonder If Shiloh Will Finally Be Eliminated

 General Hospital spoilers tease that viewers will not want to miss Thursday’s episode.
 Shiloh kidnapped Cameron and worked to convince Dr. Cabot to transfer Drew’s memories to Cam.
-Luckily, Franco got a heads-up that the teen needed some adult support and it looks as if things will get quite intense during the August 8 show.
+Luckily, Franco got a heads-up that the teen needed some adult support, and it looks like things will get quite intense during the August 8 show.

 As viewers saw during Wednesday’s show, Franco ended up trying to track Cameron down as Elizabeth was frustrated about not being able to get a hold of him.
-Not only that, but Scott was annoyed over a parking ticket connected to Cam.
+Not only that, but Scott was also annoyed over a parking ticket connected to Cam.
 As Shiloh and Cabot moved toward starting the procedure to transfer Drew’s memories, Franco arrived at the location and came upon the scene.

 For some time now, fans have been speculating that Franco would end up getting Drew’s memories.
-Some wonder now if he will offer to take Cameron’s place in order to free the teen.
+Now, some wonder if he will offer to take Cameron’s place in order to free the teen.
 It’s not known for certain yet whether that is the direction this will head, but fans are buzzing across social media about what will come next.

 According to SheKnows Soaps, Elizabeth will receive a call during Thursday’s episode that frightens her, and it seems certain this will be related to this situation with Franco and Cameron.
-Drew, Jason, Sam, and others are all buzzing about Shiloh’s intentions with this flash drive he stole, but at this point, none of them know that he’s kidnapped Cameron.
+Drew, Jason, Sam, and others are all buzzing about Shiloh’s intentions with the flash drive he stole, but at this point, none of them know that he has kidnapped Cameron.

 How far is Shiloh willing to go for access to Drew's memories… and what does it mean for Cameron?